lexithomas/Lexi_Portfolio/README.md

 ## Result

-The analysis yielded actionable insights that could serve as a cornerstone for data-driven decision-making in e-commerce settings.
+The analysis showed actionable insights that could serve as a cornerstone for data-driven decision-making in e-commerce settings.
 Specifically, I was able to:

 - Isolate top-performing and underperforming categories based on objective metrics.
 - Assess customer satisfaction metrics across a variety of product categories.